/ delegates · admitted manifold

 What a delegate is.

-A delegate is something the fabric authorizes to act within a defined scope, accountable back to the fabric.
+A delegate is a scoped agent the fabric authorizes to operate within a defined boundary, accountable back to the fabric.
 Bounded.
 Measured.
 Refusable.
-Admitted only after passing a test pack.
+Activated only after qualification.

 01 / Bounded scope

 Every delegate ships with a declared scope as an input/output contract.
-The delegate does exactly what the scope says.
-Scope expansion is a versioning event, never a silent widening.
+The delegate is evaluated against that scope, and scope expansion is a versioning event — never a silent widening.

 03 / Signoff required